Partially multiplicative quandles and simplicial Hurwitz spaces: Simplicial Hurwitz spaces

-The examples of $\hQ$-crossed categories that we will consider are the following: \begin{itemize} \item the category $\XSet(\hQ)$ of $\hQ$-crossed sets; \item the category $\XTop(\hQ)$ of $\hQ$-crossed spaces; \item for a commutative ring $R$, the category $\XMod_R(\hQ)$ of $\hQ$-crossed $R$-modules. \end{itemize} In the special case $\hQ=G$, for a group $G$, the category $\XMod_R(\hQ)$ was already considered in \cite{ETW:shufflealgebras} under the name of \emph{$G$-Yetter-Drinfeld modules}.
+The examples of $\hQ$-crossed categories that we will consider are the following: \begin{itemize} \item the category $\XSet(\hQ)$ of $\hQ$-crossed sets; \item the category $\XTop(\hQ)$ of $\hQ$-crossed topological spaces; \item for a commutative ring $R$, the category $\XMod_R(\hQ)$ of $\hQ$-crossed $R$-modules. \end{itemize} In the special case $\hQ=G$, for a group $G$, the category $\XMod_R(\hQ)$ agrees with the category of \emph{Yetter-Drinfeld modules} over the Hopf algebra $R[G]$, considered recently in \cite{ETW:shufflealgebras}.
+The name ``Yetter-Drinfeld'' is explained as follows: Yetter \cite{Yetter90} associates with any Hopf algebra $H$ a category of ``crossed bimodules'', and Yetter's category agrees with the category of (left) modules over the Drinfeld double of $H$ \cite{Drinfeld86} when $H$ is a finite dimensional Hopf algebra over a field, as proved in \cite{Majid91}.

-\begin{ex} The set $\hQ$ is a $\hQ$-crossed set, by declaring $a\in\hQ$ to lie in $\hQ$-grading $a$, and by using the action of $\hQ$ on itself by conjugation.
-In fact $\hQ$ is final in the category $\XSet(\hQ)$: every $\hQ$-crossed set admits precisely one map of $\hQ$-crossed sets towards $\hQ$.
+\begin{ex} The set $\hQ$ has a $\hQ$-crossed set structure, with $a\in\hQ$ in $\hQ$-grading $a$, and where $\hQ$ acts on itself by conjugation.
+In fact $\hQ$ is the terminal object in $\XSet(\hQ)$: every $\hQ$-crossed set admits a unique map of $\hQ$-crossed sets to $\hQ$.